maoberlehner/markus-oberlehner-net/content/blog/form-fields-two-way-data-binding-and-vuex.md

 tags = ["JavaScript", "Vue", "Vuex"]
 +++

-One of the most valuable features that Vue.js has to offer, is painless two-way data binding.
+One of the most valuable features that Vue.js has to offer is painless two-way data binding.
 By using the `v-model` directive, you can quickly set up two-way data binding on form elements.

 ```html
 <template>